reinowis/mealsuite-task/README.md

 ## Tasks managing application

-Build a task managing app, where the user can add, filter, assign, and complete tasks.

-* The app should have two screens: the list screen and the details screen.
+* The app has two screens: the list screen and the details screen.
 Use the Angular router to manage the transitions between them.
-* Use your favorite library for state management, you can use a different approach if you think it fits better.
-* Write a few tests.
-The goal here is not to build a production-quality app, so don't test every single detail.
-  Two or three tests should be good enough.
-* Don't forget about error handling and race conditions.

-## Submitting your solution

-Please send us the link to your repo on GitHub, Gitlab, etc. Please also indicate approximately how long you spent on the submission.
+* The ngrx is used to manage the state.

+## Applicant information

+Mai Huynh - maihuynh16995@gmail.com - 0946607797